wallabyjs/console-ninja/README.md

   - Line numbers
   - Variable names

 After the initial request, the AI model may request additional context (e.g., source code, logs) from Console Ninja.
 By default, Console Ninja prompts you before granting access, showing a detailed description of what is being accessed.
-However, you can configure automatic access by chaning the following settings:

-- `console-ninja.AI.codeLoaderConsentMode`
-- `console-ninja.AI.logsLoaderConsentMode`

 #### Tips and tricks